 Encryption subkey - the post-quantum one: addkey → 16 (ECC and Kyber) → 4 (Kyber 1024 + X448) → 2y.

-This is the hybrid piece.
-The subkey combines ML-KEM-1024 (NIST FIPS 203, quantum-safe) with X448 (classical ECC).
-An attacker needs to break both to read your ciphertext.
-You are covered if either side fails - classical crypto falling to a quantum computer, or an unexpected weakness in ML-KEM itself.
+This is the hybrid piece, and it is the whole reason for GnuPG 2.5.
+The subkey welds ML-KEM-1024 (NIST FIPS 203, quantum-safe) onto X448 (classical ECC).
+To read your ciphertext an attacker has to break both.
+So you stay covered whichever side eventually cracks: classical crypto folding to a quantum computer, or some nasty surprise turning up in ML-KEM itself.
+Belt and braces, on purpose.

 Authentication subkey (Ed25519): addkey → 11 (ECC custom) → toggle s off and a on → q → 1 → 2y → save.